Cameron Orr

-Cameron Orr (born 2 April 1995) is an Australian rugby union player who competes for the Melbourne Rebels in Super Rugby.
+Cameron Orr (born 2 April 1995) is a retired Australian rugby union player who most recently played for the Seattle Seawolves in Major League Rugby.
 His usual position is prop.

 Orr was originally part of the Waratahs' Generation Blue Academy and he played for the Greater Sydney Rams in the National Rugby Championship.
-In July 2016, Orr signed for English club Gloucester Rugby to play in the Aviva Premiership from the 2016-17 season.
+In July 2016, Orr signed for English club Gloucester Rugby to play in the Aviva Premiership from the 2016–17 season.

 In February 2018, Orr returned home to Australia to play for Western Force as part of the World Series Rugby invitational matches and the upcoming 2018 National Rugby Championship season.

 Orr represented Australia U20s in both the 2014 and 2015 IRB World Junior Championships, held in New Zealand and Italy respectively.